xan1242/NFSMW_XenonEffects/README.md

 ## What doesn't work

-- ~~Debug camera crashes the game while the contrail hook is enabled~~ ExOpts was the culprit and will be patched in the latest build!
+- ~~Debug camera crashes the game while the contrail hook is enabled~~ ExOpts was the culprit and was patched in the latest build!
+Make sure you update!

--

 - Particle bouncing seems broken (maybe it's an unused parameter in MW)